 At ORCAA each person is an important member of our team.
-Any one person's absence directly impacts the productivity of several other members of our team and, our ability to perform our duties.
+Any one person's absence directly impacts the productivity of several other members of our team and our ability to perform our duties.
 Unexplained absences, excessive tardiness, or leaving early without permission will not be tolerated.
 ORCAA may require employees to provide medical certification from a health care provider for absences due to illness or injury after 3 days of absence.

-Promptness is not only a professional courtesy to one's co-workers, it is necessary to a productive work environment.
-Employees should be at their workstations and ready to begin their workday at the time chosen by their Supervisor.
-8:00 AM, .
+Promptness is not only a professional courtesy to one's coworkers, it is necessary to a productive work environment.
+Employees should be at their workstations and ready to begin their workday at 8:00 AM.

-If an employee must miss work, or if you need to arrive to work late or leave earlier than your normally scheduled work day, you must notify your supervisor, a manager, or the Executive Director prior to the start of your scheduled shift, and as far in advance as possible.
+If an employee must miss work, needs to arrive late or leave earlier than their normally scheduled workday, they must notify their supervisor, a manager, or the Executive Director prior to the start of their scheduled shift, and as far in advance as possible.
 Leave slips shall be completed prior to leaving work, or immediately upon arrival to work.